AlgoMaster Logo

 7. Stop when no swaps are made during a pass (this means the array is sorted).

-Step 7 is the optimization that makes bubble sort actually practical on nearly sorted data.
-Without it, you always run n-1 passes even if the array becomes sorted after the second pass.
-With early termination, if a pass completes with zero swaps, you know the array is already in order and can stop immediately.
+Step 7 is the optimization that makes bubble sort practical on nearly sorted data.
+Without it, the algorithm runs n-1 passes even if the array becomes sorted after the second pass.
+With early termination, a pass that completes with zero swaps signals that the array is already in order, so the algorithm can stop immediately.

 Here is the algorithm as a flowchart:

-There are two things worth noting in this flowchart.
-First, the inner loop range shrinks by one after each pass (n-i-2 instead of n-2), because the last i elements are already sorted.
-Second, the swapped flag is reset at the start of every pass, so it tracks whether any work was done in the current pass only.
+The flowchart highlights two details.
+The inner loop range shrinks by one after each pass (n-i-2 instead of n-2) because the last i elements are already sorted.
+The swapped flag resets at the start of every pass, so it tracks whether any work was done in the current pass only.

 Code Implementation

-All six implementations follow the same structure: an outer loop that counts passes, an inner loop that does comparisons and swaps within a pass, and an early termination check at the end of each pass.
-The only differences are language syntax.
+The implementation has three parts: an outer loop that counts passes, an inner loop that does comparisons and swaps within a pass, and an early termination check at the end of each pass.

 Complexity Analysis